Virginia’s Scenic Waterfall Loop Will Take You to 9 Different Waterfalls

 Who doesn't love a good road trip?
-Here at Only In Virginia, we'll take nearly any excuse to hop in our cars and explore the beautiful landscape that Virginia has to offer.
+I'll take nearly any excuse to hop in the car and explore the beautiful landscape that Virginia has to offer.
 If you agree with this sentiment, then you'll be excited by today's featured road trip: a waterfall road trip in Virginia.
 While the itinerary doesn't cover even half of the impressive waterfalls you'll find in our state, you can look forward to experiencing nine different falls, ranging from gentle cascades to rushing gorges.

 1. Crabtree Falls

 Our waterfall road trip in Virginia begins at Crabtree Falls, perhaps one of the most famous cascades in the state.
-To start with, it's the tallest series of cascading waterfalls east of the Mississippi River and falls 1,200 feet over the course of 0.5 miles.
+To start with, it's the tallest series of cascading waterfalls east of the Mississippi River, falling 1,200 feet over 0.5 miles.
 Visitors can hike alongside the falls or admire a portion of the drop from the viewing platform, just steps away from the parking area.
-For more information, check out our previous article highlighting Crabtree Falls.
+If you do want to hike the entire length of the waterfall, you'll need to do some serious stair-climbing, so please keep this in mind.
+It's also important to stay on the designated trail; wandering off the path near slippery rocks can be extremely dangerous.

-Saint Marys Wilderness encompasses 10,000 acres within the George Washington National Forest.
-The hike to the namesake waterfall, Saint Marys Falls, requires a 1.8-mile out-and-back trek along the creek.
+Saint Mary's Wilderness encompasses 10,000 acres within the George Washington National Forest.
+The hike to the namesake waterfall, Saint Mary's Falls, requires a 1.8-mile out-and-back trek along the creek.
+This is one hike you'll want your waterproof hiking boots for—there are more than a few stream crossings along the way.
 You won't be disappointed by the views along the way or by the final destination, a scenic 25-foot drop.
 Learn more about this beautiful waterfall hike in Virginia.

 3. Statons Creek Falls

 The next stop, Statons Creek Falls, requires no hiking at all.
 This lovely, zig-zag waterfall is located within the Pedlar District of George Washington National Forest.
+Eventually, this waterfall merges with the Pedlar River.
 You can admire the series of cascades and gorges right from the parking lot.
-Eventually, this waterfall merges with the Pedlar River.
-Learn more about Statons Creek Falls.
+In fact, that's the safest way to do so.
+If you follow the pathway down, a single misstep could be devastating.
+So while you may not get to experience the fullness of the waterfall from the designated parking area, it's beautiful nonetheless.
+If you're visiting with kids, be sure they can listen and stay close.

 4. Panther Falls

-If at this point in the itinerary, you're looking for a place to cool off, then you're in luck!
+If you're looking for a place to cool off at this point in the itinerary, you're in luck!
 Panther Falls is a beautiful waterfall that also doubles as a swimming hole.
 Located in Buena Vista, this popular summertime destination attracts visitors near and far for its ideal swimming conditions.
-Though some attempt to jump into the water from the rocks, this is extremely dangerous and not recommended.
+Though some attempt to jump into the water from the rocks, this is not recommended.
 Instead, play it safe and wade into the pool to test water conditions and depth.
-Note that the pathway to Panther Falls is approximately 0.4 miles in length.
-We wax poetic about Panther Falls in our previous article.
+Note that the trail to Panther Falls is approximately 0.4 miles in length.
+If you can, try to visit earlier in the day to avoid the crowds.

 5. Blue Suck Falls

-Blue Suck Falls is located in Douthat State Park and requires a bit of a trek to reach.
-The upside is that you'll be hiking through the Blue Ridge Mountains and enjoying some of the most beautiful scenery in the region.
+Blue Suck Falls is located in Douthat State Park and requires a six-mile round-trip hike to reach.
+The upside is that you'll be hiking through the Alleghany Mountains and enjoying some of the most beautiful scenery in the region.
 Blue Suck Falls drops approximately 50 feet with three distinct cascades.
-If there's been a drought, this waterfall can be virtually dry, so it's best to visit after heavy rainfall.
-For more information on hiking to Blue Suck Falls, click here.
+If there's been a drought, this waterfall can be virtually dry, so it's best to visit after a heavy rain.
+Overall, the trail is well-marked and easy to follow, but some portions—particularly the switchbacks—can be quite steep.

 6. Falling Spring Falls